qianmengchen/TopGoaler/readme.md

 For js file /app/components/App/App.js, the corresponding test file should be /app/tests/App/App.test.js.

-Out unit tests are performed using jest and enzyme.
+Our unit tests are performed using jest and enzyme.
 Please find their documentations at:

 https://jestjs.io/docs/en/getting-started